expo/expo/docs/pages/get-started/installation.md

 ## 1. Expo CLI

 [Expo CLI](/workflow/expo-cli) is a command-line app that is the primary interface between a developer and Expo tools.
-It has a web-based Graphical User Interface (GUI) that pops up in the web browser when you start your project.
-You can use the GUI instead of the command line interface if you are not yet comfortable using a terminal or prefer GUIs.
-Both have similar capabilities.
+You will use it for different tasks in the development life cycle of your project.
 ### Requirements

-With Expo CLI, you need to have the following tools installed on your developer machine:
+To use Expo CLI, you need to have the following tools installed on your developer machine:

 - [Node.js LTS release](https://nodejs.org/en/)
 - [Git](https://git-scm.com)